 The treble is a bit problematic and above my ideal target.
-There is a 6 khz peak (similar to HD800 but quite less bothersome) that can definitely annoy me on very bright recordings.
+There is a 6 khz peak (similar to the Sennheiser HD800 but quite less bothersome) that can definitely annoy me on very bright recordings.
 Otherwise, the treble is quite good, with decent amount of sparkle and no forced airiness above 10 khz.
 Some people are bothered by the “metallic” timbre high-end Focal headphones have, and I am unfortunately one of them.

 Imaging is honestly awesome, much more precise than any mid-fi headphones you will try, and the soundstage, criticized on the Utopia, is acceptable – wider than an HD600, but still very far from the HD800.
 The Elex easily outresolves most sub-1k$ headphones, with excellent transients and dynamics.
 Like the other Focals, this is a very forward, punchy sounding headphone.
 You do not want to buy the Elex if you are looking for a relaxed sound presentation.

 The Elex is a great value with near high-end technicalities and a balanced tonality.
 I absolutely recommend it if you like a punchy sound, don’t mind a very moderate excess of treble energy and an average timbre.